 How to Buy an Apartment Building: A Beginner's Guide

-The biggest benefit of buying an apartment is its scale.
-With a single purchase, investors are able to double their portfolio.
+One of the biggest benefit of buying an apartment building is the scalability.
+With a single acquisition, investors are able to double or triple the size of their portfolio in term of number of doors.
 With so many tenants, they are also able mitigate the risk of vacant units without interrupting their cash flow.
-While the risk of buying might seem big initially, it is quite the opposite longterm.
+So, how do you buy an apartment building?

 The Apartment Buying Process